EstevanTH/GMod-gameui_mr/README.md

 # Simple customized Game UI for Garry's Mod

-This customized Game UI for Garry's Mod is designed in a way similar to the default one.
+This customized Escape Menu for Garry's Mod is designed in a way similar to the default one.

 It is translated in English and French.